MODx Snippet FAQ

 When I create a document in my snippet, why can't I see it in the site's menus until I edit it in the Manager?

 Usually that's a cache issue.
 If your menu snippet (usually Wayfinder) is called cached, the menus won't show anything new until the cache is cleared (and it's usually cleared when you edit and save a document).
-See: 'How can I clear the MODx cache from inside a snippet.
+See: 'How can I clear the MODX cache from inside a snippet.

-How can I clear the MODx cache from inside a snippet?
+How can I clear the MODX cache from inside a snippet?

-This usually means that you have the Rich Text editor turned on for that document.
-The editor is trying to be helpful by encoding html entities in the snippet call.
-On the Document Create/Edit screen for the document containing your snippet call, go to the Page Settings tab an uncheck the "rich text" box.
+On the Document Create/Edit screen for the document containing your snippet tag, go to the Page Settings tab an uncheck the "rich text" box.
 Save the document.
 Then look at it in the editor.
-Change the snippet call back to its original form (e.g. restore the [ and ] characters and change & followed by "&" back to just an ampersand.
-To avoid this in the future if you want to use the Rich Text editor, go to Resources | Manage Resources | Plugins | TinyMCE | Configuration tab.
-Change "entity encoding" to "raw."
-Some people also like to disable "cleanup."
+Change the snippet tag back to its original form (e.g. restore the [ and ] characters and change any single or multiple &amp;s to a single ampersand: &.

 I'm getting this error: Parse Error: Syntax Error, unexpected '<'.
 What does that mean?

-Most often, it means you have an extra "<?php" in your snippet code.
-Sometimes it means you have ">" rather than "->" in a line of code.
+Most often, it means you have an extra <?php in your snippet code.
+Sometimes it means you have > rather than -> in a line of code.

 What causes this error: Parse error, unexpected T_VARIABLE